sourcegraph/srclib/docs/sources/overview.md

 Srclib exposes a command-line API that you can use to analyze source code in the supported languages.
 The results of the analysis are stored in a well defined, language-independent format (JSON).

-By using language-specific toolchains in combination with the `src` command, it can analyze code regardless of the language, and due to its common JSON format interaction with other tools is made much easier.
+By using language-specific toolchains in combination with the `srclib` command, it can analyze code regardless of the language, and due to its common JSON format interaction with other tools is made much easier.

 <br>
-####running the `src make` command
+####running the `srclib make` command

-When running `src make` on the command-line or when making API calls from extensions, in essence the following tasks are performed by the `src` binary:
+When running `srclib make` on the command-line or when making API calls from extensions, in essence the following tasks are performed by the `srclib` binary:

 * **Scanning** runs before all other tools and finds all source units of the language (e.g., Python packages, Ruby gems, etc.) in a directory tree.
 Scanners also determine which other tools to call on each source unit.